No. 20 Tennessee hosts Williams and Gardner-Webb - WTOP News

 Knoxville, Tennessee; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Gardner-Webb plays No. 20 Tennessee after Curtis Williams III scored 20 points in Gardner-Webb’s 105-65 victory over the Toccoa Falls Screaming Eagles.
+BOTTOM LINE: Gardner-Webb visits No. 20 Tennessee after Curtis Williams III scored 20 points in Gardner-Webb’s 105-65 victory over the Toccoa Falls Screaming Eagles.

-The Volunteers are 6-0 in home games.
-Tennessee ranks third in the SEC in rebounding with 39.8 rebounds.
-Nate Ament leads the Volunteers with 7.1 boards.
+The Volunteers have gone 6-0 in home games.
+Tennessee is third in the SEC with 18.7 assists per game led by Ja’Kobi Gillespie averaging 5.4.

-The Runnin’ Bulldogs are 0-7 in road games.
-Gardner-Webb averages 13.6 turnovers per game and is 1-3 when committing fewer turnovers than opponents.
+The Runnin’ Bulldogs are 0-7 on the road.
+Gardner-Webb averages 13.6 turnovers per game and is 1-3 when turning the ball over less than opponents.

-Tennessee is shooting 47.5% from the field this season, 3.1 percentage points lower than the 50.6% Gardner-Webb allows to opponents.
-Gardner-Webb averages 6.9 made 3-pointers per game this season, 0.6 fewer makes per game than Tennessee allows.

-TOP PERFORMERS: Ja’Kobi Gillespie is scoring 17.8 points per game with 2.7 rebounds and 5.4 assists for the Volunteers.
-Ament is averaging 15.8 points, 6.9 rebounds and 1.6 steals over the past 10 games.
+TOP PERFORMERS: Gillespie is averaging 17.8 points and 5.4 assists for the Volunteers.
+Nate Ament is averaging 15.8 points, 6.9 rebounds and 1.6 steals over the last 10 games.

-Spence Sims is shooting 49.2% from beyond the arc with 2.3 made 3-pointers per game for the Runnin’ Bulldogs, while averaging 10.4 points.
-Jacob Hogarth is averaging 11.9 points and 8.3 rebounds over the past 10 games.
+Jacob Hudson is averaging 10.9 points for the Runnin’ Bulldogs.
+Jacob Hogarth is averaging 11.9 points over the last 10 games.

 LAST 10 GAMES: Volunteers: 7-3, averaging 81.6 points, 39.0 rebounds, 18.7 assists, 8.1 steals and 3.8 blocks per game while shooting 47.3% from the field.
 Their opponents have averaged 66.1 points per game.